Arttuv/arttuv-website/src/markdown-pages/writings/coaching/asynchronous-work.md

 The idea is to allow people who were not able to participate to watch the recording, and then use the meeting agenda document afterwards to give their input.

-GitLab course instructors even go so far as to say that people should be empowered to manage their time even in meetings.
-So you should not shame people if you need to repeat something because they were concentrating on different work tasks while in a meeting.
-People should also be encouraged to leave meeting, if they notice that it’s not for them.
-The reason for this is to encourage even busy people to attend the meetings.

-This idea sounds weird to me, but I guess it works if combined with the tendency to avoid meetings at all cost.
-For me it would require some learning to not be annoyed if someone is not participating in the meeting and thus wasting everyones time.
+### Use synchronous communication where it matters the most
+Remote work also increases feelings of loneliness and risk of burnout: Being always on burns out people, so they should be encouraged to also have time off.
+As said before, **people should not be valued on how quickly they respond to messages**.
+It's harder to detect how people are doing, so you should make effort to create a safe environment to bring up feelings of burnout.

+For example one on one meetings can be used for this, or other synchronous communication methods.

 ## Documentation
 Slower communication in asynchronous works means that often it’s not feasible or desirable to ask things from other people in the team - it might slow everyone down, and you’d be blocked until they answer.

-This is why documentation and having a single source of truth is so essential in remote work: to remove blockers.
+This is why documentation and having a **single source of truth** is so essential in remote work: to remove blockers.

-Everyone should be encouraged to find information by themselves, and discussion should be redirected to the single source of truth.
+Everyone should be encouraged to find information by themselves, and **discussion should be redirected to the single source of truth**.

 At GitLab they have the handbook in git, and process proposals vial merge requests: I really like this idea and it would be interesting to test it.
 Having changes as merge requests might make it easy for everyone to track the changes, and would create a natural setting to discuss the change, and further elaborate it.

 Documentation is always hard and it’s difficult to convince people to use their limited time for it.
 Hopefully we are starting to find better ways to incorporate it to ways of working and also improve the experience of writing documentation.

-Too many times I’ve had to write manually versioned word documents, that are stored conveniently on some web drive.
+# Wrap up

+I didn't go through the states a company transitioning to remote work go through (or could go according to GitLab), but here they are:
+* Skeumorph (imitating)
+* Functional state (functional changes to promote remote work)
+* Asynchronous state (work is being done independently)
+* Intentionality (organization is built for remote)

+All companies are not aiming to be intentionally built for remote work nor should they, but it's good to understand what elements they could take into use to make remote working more efficient, and in a sense move on a higher ladder in the transition as well.

+Some of the tools proposed by GitLab are

+* Emphasise asynchronicity and non-linear workdays
+* Use low context communication
+* Iterate
+* Avoid synchronous meetings (and then make the most of them)
+* Document everything

+It remains to be seen how you can keep the collaborative aspect of work while you also enable asynchronous workflows and independent working.
+After all solving complex problems require real collaboration and not just working on different bits of a larger whole.

+Meanwhile, going through the contents in Leading remote teams -course is not a waste of your time.